dougbeasley/dougbeasley.github.io/docs/resume.md

 linkedin: http://linkedin.com/in/douglascbeasley

 ## Summary
-I am a passionate software engineer with 13 years experience writing both public facing and internal web applications.
+I am a resourceful and passionate software engineer of 13 years.
+I have experience writing both public and internal web applications and finding creative solutions to complex problems.
 The majority of my experience is with Java and associated frameworks like Spring.
-Most recently my interests have taken me into the worlds of AngularJS and Scala.
+My prefered architecture has evolved over the years, and most recently makes use of single page web applications backs by RESTfull APIs and or microservices.
 I have a specific interest in high-performance real-time applications and have some early stage development with functional reactive programming using Scala and Akka.

 ## Technical